 - The welfare of the child remains paramount.

 - All children and adults whatever their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity status, race, religion, belief, sex or sexual orientation have the right to be protected from harm.

 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mr. Brown and Mrs. Evans
+- All staff and volunteers working at our school have a responsibility to report concerns to the designated lead for Safeguarding: Mrs. Evans

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include: